maintn24/HoverQuiz/README.md

 # HoverQuiz
-A quiz game combine with an arcade style
+A mobile quiz game combine with an arcade style
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 A. Instruction to play the game:
 1.In windows: use arrows to move the rocket